Undone (TV series)

 Undone is an American adult animated psychological comedy drama television series created by Kate Purdy and Raphael Bob-Waksberg with Rosa Salazar in the starring role.
 It premiered on September 13, 2019, on Amazon Prime Video, to critical acclaim.
-The series is Amazon's first adult animated original series and its first to use rotoscoping.
+The series is Amazon's first adult animated original series, and its first to use rotoscoping.

 In November 2019, Amazon renewed Undone for a second season, which premiered on April 29, 2022.

 Premise

 Undone explores "the elastic nature of reality through its central character, Alma.
-After getting into a nearly fatal car crash, Alma discovers she has a new relationship with time and uses this ability to find out the truth about her father’s death."
+After being in a nearly fatal car crash, Alma discovers she has a new relationship with time, and uses this ability to find the truth about her father’s death."